EcoEnclose logo

 • Taxes: Taxes are not charged by every country and can vary based on the product's value.
 This is an additional fee that a local government, such as state, province, or city, charges for delivering the package to their region.

 • Duties/Tariffs: Similar to Customs Fees, Duties/Tariffs are taxes on the item's value, plus freight and insurance by country.
 Duties/Tariffs are designed to protect local businesses and industries in the host country.
-Because of USMCA, most of our products will be duty-free.
+Because of USMCA, most of our products will be duty-free in Canada and Mexico.

 What is the import process?